robertlit/persist-pubsub/README.md

 ```

 ## Run Terraform
+In the `infrastructure` directory, configure the variables
-Configure the variables in `terraform.tfvars`, then run
+in `terraform.tfvars`, then run
 ```
 terraform init
 terraform apply